Professor Henk de Berg

 - 18th- to 21st-century German literature and culture

 Current undergraduate modules include the second-year option “The Restless Era”, which covers the social history of the Kaiserreich and the Weimar Republic, and the fourth-year option “Modern German Thought”.
-I co-ordinate and co-teach our final-year German core language programme.

 At postgraduate level, I co-teach the School-wide modules “Approaches to Literary and Cultural Studies I and II”.
 I offer MA, MPhil, and PhD supervision on any topic within my research area.
 Watch these videos of me teaching MA classes: